umutnazlica/MCP_VSCODE_CLINE/README.md

 >- Finance: 1 employee
 >I will create an HTML file with embedded Chart.js to visualize this as a pie chart.
 The file will be named employee_count_by_department.html and will be self-contained for easy viewing in a browser.

-After approving for new file generation successfully created the pie chart as a new html file and opened it: <br>
+After approving for new file generation, successfully created the pie chart as a new html file and opened it: <br>

 ![Image](https://github.com/user-attachments/assets/86ac6f44-65c9-460f-a9cc-04cbaf162c1c)